 This year, cleaning California’s coast will start right at your front door!

-The 36th Annual California Coastal Cleanup will take place throughout the entire month of September.
 From 9 a.m. to Noon on each Saturday in September, Californians can help clean the coast by sweeping through their own neighborhoods and local parks, public trails, creeks, rivers, and beaches to help prevent single-use plastic items and other litter from polluting the environment and flowing into the ocean.

-For the full guidelines, click here.
+For the full guidance, click here.